softwaresaved/common-form-questions/format.md

 #### Answer-Choices:
 If the Type: is something from a fixed set of options (e.g. Dropdown, Checkboxes, Multiple Choice) then this is a markdown list of the valid choices to answer the question

+#### Answer-Choices-\<n\>:
+If the Type: is something from a fixed set of options (e.g. Dropdown, Checkboxes, Multiple Choice) then this is a markdown list of the valid choices to answer the question.
+Note this is an alternative to Answer-Choices e.g. Answer-Choices-1.
+This is only specified if there is an alternative set of answers which are more relevant for a particular reason.
+An example of this might be ethnicity choices in a survey meant for a different country (where the UK choices might not make sense).
+In an actual form/survey it is envisaged that only one set of answer choices would ever be chosen.

 #### Sub-Question-\<n\>
 This states that a sub question container is about to start and the tags below is (i.e. the consecutive level 5 headings are related to this sub-question)